Kalbitor

 Warnings

-In an emergency situation it may not be possible to tell your caregivers about your health conditions.
+In an emergency situation, it may not be possible to tell your caregivers about your health conditions.
 Make sure any doctor caring for you afterward knows you have received this medicine.

 Before receiving this medicine

-It is not known whether Kalbitor will harm an unborn baby.
+It is not known whether Kalbitor injection will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.

-In an emergency situation it may not be possible to tell your caregivers if you are pregnant or breast-feeding.
+In an emergency situation, it may not be possible to tell your caregivers if you are pregnant or breastfeeding.
 Make sure any doctor caring for your pregnancy or your baby knows you have received this medicine.

 How is Kalbitor given?

-You will be watched closely after receiving your injection, to make sure you do not have an allergic reaction to the medication.
+You will be watched closely after receiving your injection to make sure you do not have an allergic reaction to the medication.

-30 mg subcutaneously in three 10 mg injections; may repeat an additional 30 mg within 24 hours if attack persists.
+Usual adult Kalbitor dose: 30 mg subcutaneously in three 10 mg injections; may repeat an additional 30 mg within 24 hours if attack persists.

-12 years and older: 30 mg subcutaneously in three 10 mg injections; may repeat an additional 30 mg within 24 hours if attack persists.
+Usual pediatric dose 12 years and older: 30 mg subcutaneously in three 10 mg injections; may repeat an additional 30 mg within 24 hours if attack persists.

 What happens if I miss a dose?